ID: PMRREP33700

 Neuroimaging technologies, such as PET scans with amyloid tracers, are improving the accuracy of diagnostics and driving market growth.
 Companies are expanding their product offerings and launching new products due to ongoing research in the healthcare industry.

-The market for Alzheimer's disease diagnostics and therapeutics is expected to grow in tandem with various healthcare initiatives such as clinical trials and development in healthcare technology during the forecast period.
-For instance,
+The Alzheimer’s disease diagnostics and treatment market is expected to grow in tandem with various healthcare initiatives, such as clinical trials and development in healthcare technology, during the forecast period.

-AI is transforming Alzheimer's research by analyzing MRI images and blood samples from patients across the world.
+AI is transforming Alzheimer's research by analyzing MRI images and blood samples from patients worldwide.
 Convolutional neural networks, vision transformers, and federated learning are some of the cutting-edge methods being used by healthcare institutions to forecast the course of diseases and spot early warning indicators.

 Institutional sales are projected to dominate the Alzheimer's disease market in 2025, holding a market share of 68%.
 Hospitals, clinics, and long-term care facilities play a critical role in managing Alzheimer's due to the disease's complexity, requiring specialized diagnostic and therapeutic solutions.